Mirandeitor/frontiersRhythmicPaper/README.md

 If you ever use parts of this code for your analysis please cite:

-- Laudańska, Z.; López Pérez,D.; Kozioł, A., Radkowska, A.; Babis, K.,Malinowska-Korczak; A., ;Tomalski, P. (2022).
+- Laudańska, Z., López Pérez,D., Kozioł, A., Radkowska, A., Babis, K.,Malinowska-Korczak, A., Tomalski, P. (2022).
 Longitudinal changes in infants' spontaneous rhythmic arm movements during rattle-shaking play with caregivers _In Review_.

+# Contact

+Any missing function  or questions about the code please contact d.lopez@psych.pan.pl